nus-oss/nus-oss.github.io/pages/iwm.md

 <h1 class="display-4">Independent Work Modules @NUS-OSS</h1>

 <p class="lead"><md>[CP3108A and CP3108B](http://www.comp.nus.edu.sg/cug/catalogue/idm/#CP3108A) are _independent work_ modules run by the SoC UG office.
 To enroll in one of them, you first need to secure a project supervised by a professor.
-This page describes how to secure a place in an [NUS-OSS project](../index.html) (supervised by [prof Damith](https://www.comp.nus.edu.sg)) so that you can enroll in one of independent work modules.</md></p>
+This page describes how to secure a place in an [NUS-OSS project](../index.html) (supervised by [prof Damith](https://www.comp.nus.edu.sg)) so that you can enroll in one of <tooltip content="Independent Work Modules">IWMs</tooltip>.</md></p>

 ---

 ## {{ icon_tick }} Objectives

 Here are the intended objectives of doing an IWM in an NUS-OSS project (IWM@NUS-OSS for short):
-* **To gain skills of an _OSS Contributor_**, which can boost your SE credentials.
+1. **To gain skills of an _OSS Contributor_**, which can boost your SE credentials.
-* **To improve your chances of getting into CS3281&2.** Entry into [CS3281 and CS3282](https://nus-cs3281.github.io/website/admin/callForApplications.html) is highly competitive because the class size is only ~20 students.
+1. **To improve your chances of getting into CS3281&2.** Entry into [CS3281 and CS3282](https://nus-cs3281.github.io/website/admin/callForApplications.html) is highly competitive because the class size is only ~20 students.
 Given those modules are also based on NUS-OSS projects, ==an IWM@NUS-OSS can greatly enhance your chances of getting a place== in those modules.
-* **To serve as the first step in securing a long-term role NUS-OSS project.** The typical path you can follow over the next few semesters is: contributor (via the IWM@NUS-OSS) →  developer → senior developer → lead developer → alumni mentor (after graduation).
+1. **To serve as the first step in securing a long-term role NUS-OSS project.** The typical path you can follow over the next few semesters is: contributor (via the IWM@NUS-OSS) →  developer → senior developer → lead developer → alumni mentor (after graduation).

 ---

 ## {{ icon_tick }} Prerequisites

-Given below are the prerequisites that you need to satisfy to be eligible for an <tooltip content="Independent Projects @NUS-OSS">IWM@NUS-OSS</tooltip>.
+Given below are the prerequisites that you need to satisfy to be eligible for an <tooltip content="Independent Work Module @NUS-OSS">IWM@NUS-OSS</tooltip>.
 These can only be waived under exceptional circumstances.
-* You have at least **3-4 semesters left** till graduation.
+* You have at least **3-4 semesters left** till graduation %%(reason: see objective 3 above)%%.
 * You have done well in programming and SE modules (**at least B+** for most, if not all).
 * You have done [CS2103/T](www.comp.nus.edu.sg/~cs2103) or an equivalent module.<br>
   Alternatively, you have substantial programming experience, including experience with Git/GitHub.